tcpekin/flask_site/README.md

    `docker exec -it <name> /bin/bash`, which then drops you into a terminal.
 9. To run the container on an M1 Mac, run
    `docker run --platform linux/amd64 --rm --publish 5001:5001 python-docker`.
     1. The `--platform` part is required to run on the M1 chip, I don't know exactly why
     2. `--rm` removes the container after shutdown, otherwise it just hangs around.
     3. `--publish local_port:container_port` links the two ports, and the local port comes first.
 This can be more complex (auto-assignment, assigning ranges, etc. See documentation)
     4. `python-docker` is simply the tag of our image when we built it.

 After all this, I have switched to a Docker compose style deployment.
 Why is this?
 It is because Docker containers (to my knowledge) can only run/be left running with one command that speaks to the outside world.
 I needed therefore two containers, 1 for the app and 1 for nginx, to pass things to the app.
-This is a multicontainer deployment, and it gets hard to manage this using the CLI.
+This is a multi-container deployment, and it gets hard to manage this using the CLI.
 A compose file, one for local development and one for production is the path forward.
 In that, you can expose ports (`expose`d ports only talk to other containers, not the outside world, unlike `publish`ed ports), provide platform names, and set container dependencies.
 It makes making the containers talk to